Heartagena: The Wild Heart of Colombia

 Day 1 – Arrival & Opening

-Theme: The community gathers for the first time.
+Theme: The community gathers

 • Film arrival moments, check-ins, and first introductions.